djgroen/student-resources/docs/_build/html/_sources/onboarding_orientation.md.txt

 ### [FabSim3](https://fabsim3.readthedocs.io/en/latest/)
 **What it is:**
 FabSim3 is a Python-based automation toolkit that helps streamline the execution of computational workflows.
 It simplifies repetitive tasks and integrates various tools and simulations into a cohesive and automated process.
+The main paper describing it can be found [here](https://bura.brunel.ac.uk/bitstream/2438/25622/3/FullText.pdf)

 **Why it is used:**
 FabSim3 is used to enhance the efficiency and reproducibility of research workflows.
 It allows users to easily configure, deploy, and run simulations on local machines or high-performance computing (HPC) clusters, making it ideal for scientific research and engineering projects requiring complex computational tasks.

 ### [FLEE](https://flee.readthedocs.io/en/master/)
 **What it is:**
-FLEE (Framework for Life Event Emulation) is an agent-based simulation framework designed to model the movement of displaced populations during crises, such as conflicts or natural disasters.
+FLEE is an agent-based simulation framework designed to model the movement of displaced populations during crises, such as conflicts or natural disasters.
+The main paper describing it can be found [here](https://bura.brunel.ac.uk/bitstream/2438/29347/1/FullText.pdf)

 **Why it is used:**
 FLEE is used to simulate how individuals or groups respond to crises, helping researchers and policymakers analyse population movements and make data-driven decisions.
 Its ability to integrate real-world data makes it a valuable tool for addressing humanitarian challenges and improving response strategies.